hsf-training/hsf-training-cicd-github/content/episodes/01-introduction/index.md

 ### Breaking Changes

 What does it even mean to "break" something?
 The idea of "breaking" something is pretty contextual.
 If you're working on C++ code, then you probably want to make sure things compile and run without segfaulting at the bare minimum.
-If it's python code, maybe you have some tests with `pytest` that you want to make sure pass ("exit successfully").
+If it's Python code, maybe you have some tests with `pytest` that you want to make sure pass ("exit successfully").
 Or if you're working on a paper draft, you might check for grammar, misspellings, and that the document compiles from LaTeX.
 Whatever the use-case is, integration is about **catching** breaking changes.

 {{< callout type="note" title="Don't know `pytest` ?" >}}
 To learn more about `pytest` visit [its documentation](https://pytest.org/) or follow [this training module](http://carpentries-incubator.github.io/python-testing/).